Indian Immigration Services Team

 Takhat Shri Harimandir Ji Patna Sahib

-Patna Sahib Gurudwara, which is also referred to as Takhat Shri Harimandir Ji Patna Sahib, is ranked among the most sacred Sikh pilgrimage sites in India and one of the top places to visit in Patna.
-Built by Maharaja Ranjit Singh in the early 19th century, this grand gurdwara is the birthplace of Guru Gobind Singh Ji, the tenth Sikh Guru.
+Patna Sahib Gurudwara, otherwise known as Takhat Shri Harimandir Ji Patna Sahib, is counted among the most spiritual Sikh places of worship in India and one of the most significant places to visit in Patna.
+It is the birthplace of Guru Gobind Singh Ji, the tenth Sikh Guru, which is a grand gurdwara built by Maharaja Ranjit Singh in the early part of the 19 th century.

 Takhat Shri Harimandir Ji Patna Sahib is one of the most sacred sites in Sikhism, holding the status of one of the five holy Takhts